Do you struggle to manage your finances and feel overwhelmed by money?

 Thus, we’re not truly living fabulously.
 This was our story.

-4 tells our story of how we learned personally and professionally about getting out of and staying out of debt, after years of living fabulously but fabulously broke.
-On this four-week, Queer Money™ series, we share the highlights of each of the four principles and give you the tools in this series and by clicking here to master each principle.
+Our book, 4, tells our story of how we learned personally and professionally about getting out of and staying out of debt after years of living fabulously but fabulously broke.

 Achieving money consciousness

-On this Queer Money™, David tells a fun but all too familiar story about when we weren’t money conscious and spent over $500 on new clothes for one weeknight of dancing – the queens must dance, right?
+David often tells a fun but all too familiar story about when we weren’t money conscious and spent over $500 on new clothes for one weeknight of dancing – the queens must dance, right?
 This is an example of what we mean by living fabulously broke.
 We then share our story of how we became money conscious and its effect on our personal and financial lives.